-For purposes of the Arizona public records statute, a "public record" is: (1) a record made by a public officer in pursuance of a duty, the immediate purpose is to disseminate information to the public, or to serve as a memorial of official transactions for public reference; (2) a record required to be kept, or necessary to be kept in the discharge of a duty imposed by law or directed by law to serve as a memorial and evidence of something written, said or done; or (3) a written record of transactions of a public officer in his office, which is a convenient and appropriate method of completing his duties, and is kept by him as such, whether required by law or not.
-Lake v.
-City of Phoenix (App.
-Div.1 2009) 220 Ariz.
-472, 207 P.3d 725, review granted in part, vacated in part 222 Ariz.
-547, 218 P.3d 1004.
+(1) a record "made by a public officer in pursuance of a duty, the immediate purpose of which is to disseminate information to the public;" (2) a record "required by law to be kept, or necessary to be kept in the discharge of a duty imposed by law or directed by law to serve as a memorial and evidence of something written, said or done;" or (3) any "written record of transactions of a public officer in his office, which is a convenient and appropriate method of discharging his duties, and is kept by him as such, whether required by ... law or not."
+Mathews v.
+Pyle, 75 Ariz.
+76, 78-79, 251 P.2d 893 (1952) (citations omitted).